 A minimum of 13 semester courses at doctoral level are required.

 - Foundational Courses (4 courses)

-- Perspectives on Management Research: This one semester course exposes students to cutting edge research across a spectrum of management functions and demonstrates how various types of research contribute to important management questions.
+- Perspectives on Research in Organizations: This one semester course exposes students to cutting edge research across a spectrum of management functions and demonstrates how various types of research contribute to important management questions.
 Students are introduced to a range of vibrant scholars and are encouraged to foster a research community across the first year cohort.

 - Organizational Analysis and Behavior: A comprehensive two semester series on organizational theory and behavior.

 - Macro Topics in Organizational Behavior (HBS 4480)

 - Micro Topics in Organizational Behavior (HBS 4482)

 - DBA Research Workshop: This year long course provides a structured research experience in which students can work on both the substance of a project and learn about the process of research.
 The course also provides a continual stimulus to completing a required second-year paper.